minprog/app-studio/info/10 Syllabus.md

 * You are expected to hand in two programming assignments invidiually, but with generous help of your teammates, if needed.
 You are expected to help your teammates with the programming assignments, if needed.
+Do mind the collaboration policies!

 </div>
 <div class="col-xs-6">